liu980299/covid-19/README.md

 Coron Virus Risk Estimate Solution by backtracking contacting history and visiting places of the infected people.

-This is a open project and welcomes anyone to commit to the solution and fight the virus.

 It is so horrible for the unknowing infected risk the person to be contacted and the place to visited (https://science.sciencemag.org/content/early/2020/03/13/science.abb3221).
 As a result, there is no solution for restricting the individual people according to the infected risks but locking down the whole town/city/state/country.
 It is probably so harmful to the economy and society as the coronavirus itself.